oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

 --->

 ## Cleanup
- After the experiment is complete, the following cleanup should be performed in order to stop the Monitor:
+ After the experiment is complete, the following cleanup should be performed in order to delete the Datasets and stop the Monitor:

  - Within "modelmonitor.ipynb", set the variable "CLEANUP = True" in the last cell
    - Run the "Cleanup" cell